 Don't wait!
 Contact us for a free phone consultation or set up an appointment to meet with us.
 Let us help you figure out what your best next steps are.
 The sooner you have a plan of action, the better your chances of taking the correct steps to get the results you want.

-Here is the link to the CDC Order to read in full:
+Here is the link to the Legal Aid Society of North Carolina:

 Our area experiences many hurricanes and tropical storms.
 When that happens, we also get flooded ----- with out of state contractors, roofers, mitigation repair people all wanting your insurance monies.

 1. Are they registered as a foreign corporation authorized to conduct business in North Carolina?
 Check the NC Secretary of State website for their corporation registration.